 (4) This amount does not include the (i) 21,111 OP Units in the Operating Partnership held by Hines Global REIT II Associates Limited Partnership and (ii) the Special OP Units owned by our Advisor.
-Mr. Hines and Gerald D. Hines indirectly own and/or control Hines Global REIT II Associates Limited Partnership and our Advisor.
+Mr. Hines indirectly owns and/or controls Hines Global REIT II Associates Limited Partnership and our Advisor.
 Limited partners in the Operating Partnership may request repurchase of their OP Units for cash or, at our option, common shares on a one-for-one basis, beginning one year after such OP Units were issued.
 Please see "Management Compensation."
 Our Advisor is entitled to distributions from the Operating Partnership under certain circumstances.
 Please see "The Operating Partnership-Special OP Units" for a description of these distributions.